softbeehive/ice-on-fire/README.md

 ## 🌳 Future

 - Create a universal search with autocomplete to search characters, events, and houses
-- Own the data to improve the quality and performance of web app
+- Own the data to improve content quality and performance of web app
 - Personalize houses: add heraldry, custom theming, images of characters
 - Build a map of Westeros & Essos to explore great houses and their relationships